-When parked on Campus, a valid permit must be purchased at a pay station or be associated with a University staff, faculty or student parking permit.
-University parking permits are linked to the vehicles' license plate and should be associated with a current permit at the time of purchase.
+All vehicles must be associated with a valid University permit when parked on Campus.
+A valid permit must be purchased at a pay station, through the Park Mobile app or through Western’s parking Portal or in person at the Student Business Office.
+University parking permits must be linked to the vehicles' license plate at the time of purchase.
 Accurate entry of license plate information is required for a permit to be valid.
 Except as provided in WAC 516-12-430(3) or (11), vehicles may only be parked in the parking areas or lots for the type of permit issued for that vehicle.
 Parking areas are posted to indicate the type of permit required for that area or lot, including the times that a permit is required.

 Resident student lots have an “R” designation and are ALWAYS restricted (on a 24-hour basis) to permit holders.

 Persons with a temporary or permanent disability who require special parking consideration must obtain a state disability parking permit in addition to a valid WWU disability parking permit.